UPPMAX/programming_formalisms/docs/modularity/modular.md

     - The learners partitions their design and message passing by refactoring design and implementation according to the modular paradigms for the student project

+???- question "For teachers"

+    Prior:

+    - What is a Refactoring?
+    - What is a Design/code Smell?
+    - What is a Module?
+    - Why make modular design/code, what is the benefit?

 ## Refactoring

 ???- "What is Refactoring"